KikiBerg/django-project/COMMANDS.md

 ### Testing our app
 - Always make sure to always **save all your files** before running the project.
 You can also take this opportunity to git add, commit and push your work.
+- Open a browser window by returning to the terminal tab and running the Django server `python3 manage.py runserver`.
+Now you can see the text Hello, world! in the browser.

+---

+### Key files in project folder:
+The top level in Django is a project.
+A project is like a container for everything we want to do.
+By default, the project contains a settings file and some other administrative files.
+- Key files to note are: **manage.py**, **settings.py**, and **urls.py**.
+- **settings.py**: this file contains the project-wide settings, such as installed apps and database connection information, among other things.
+- **manage.py**: this file is in the root directory, above the project folder.
+It is used to create apps, run our project and perform some database operations.
+---

+### Key files in apps folder:
+Inside the project, we create apps.
+An app’s structure is like a Python package with multiple Python modules within a directory.
+They’re the things that actually do something, such as a blog, a to-do list, or a poll.
+A project can contain many, many apps.
+You could do everything you want with just one app, but for maintainability and good design practices, it is better to separate different functionality into different apps.
+- Key files to note are: **models.py**, **views.py**.
+- **models.py**: our database models are stored here, which define the structure of the database used by our app.
+- **views.py**: this file contains the view code for our app.